vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The Mudrās, 38 as divine aspects of the cosmic activity of the Goddess, are now enumerated, going from the outer square section of the *śrīcakra* to its center.
 The fi rst aspect of this activity to be considered is that of creation, in the outer square \( *bhūg ṛha* , house of the earth\), which corresponds, in the cosmic symbolism of the *śrīcakra* , to the plane of the manifested world.
 The *mudrā* Sarvasaṁkṣobhinī, the universal agitator, disturbs the cosmos, that is, embodies the action of the Goddess as actively present in this world, not purely quiescent and transcendent.

-In Śaiva nondualist systems, the term *kṣobha* , which, like *saṁgha ṭ ṭ a* , has sexual connotations, implies creation.
+In Śaiva nondualist systems, the term *kṣobha* , which, like *saṁghaṭṭa* , has sexual connotations, implies creation.
 As the D

 ī says,